For art-related acronyms, please visit here.

 Native American Church.
 An intertribal religion, incorporated in Oklahoma in 1918, with syncretic Indigenous and Christian beliefs with the sacramental use of peyote, or Lophophora williamsii.

 Naturalism.
-Creating the illusion of reality in artwork, with attention to details; faithful reproduction of observed reality; see mimesis.
+Creating the illusion of reality in artwork, with attention to details; a faithful reproduction of observed reality; see mimesis.

 NAGPRA (Native American Graves Protection and Repatriation Act).
 A US federal law, passed in 1990, that requires federal agencies and institutions receiving federal funds to share their inventories with tribes and repatriate human remains to lineal descendants, as well as funerary items, sacred objects, and other items of cultural patrimony.